2017 Summer Program at the Haddam Historical Society

-The Haddam Historical Society is pleased to announce its 11th annual summer program, “AWeek in the Life of an Early American Child,” offered for girls and boys ages 8-12.
-This year the program will take place Monday, June 20 through Thursday, June 23, 2016.
+The Haddam Historical Society is pleased to announce its 12th annual summer program, “AWeek in the Life of an Early American Child,” offered for girls and boys ages 8-12.
+This year the program will take place Tuesday, June 20 – Friday, June 23, 2017.

 Students will travel back in time to the year 1830 and spend the week with Mrs. Thankful Arnold and her family.
-All activities take place at the Thankful Arnold House Museum in Haddam, and they include caring for farm animals; carding, spinning and felting wool; creating a wooden board game; making butter; baking; playing with Colonial toys and games, and even dancing!
+All activities take place at the Thankful Arnold House Museum in Haddam, and they include caring for farm animals; carding, spinning and felting wool; creating a pierced tin lantern; making butter; baking; playing with Colonial toys and games, and even dancing!
 The fee is $139 for the four days with all materials and snacks included.
-The first three days, June 20, June 21 and June 22, will be half-day sessions (9 am to noon), and June 23 will be a full day session (9 am to 3 pm).
+The first three days, Tues June 20, Wed June 21 and Thurs June 22, will be half-day sessions (9 am to noon).
+Friday June 23 will be a full day session (9 am to 3 pm).

 For questions, contact Sarah Neal, Education Coordinator, The Haddam Historical Society, at email@example.com or call 860 345-2400.

 For further information, contact: Sarah Neal, Education Director at the Haddam Historical Society.
 (860) 345-2400; firstname.lastname@example.org

 History of Your Town

 1. Students take part in a Haddam or Killingworth History Scavenger Hunt.
 They search for local historical riches, such as examples of houses, churches, schoolhouses, graves, stone walls, signs of transportation, even trees dating to the 18 th and 19 th centuries.
 A coordinator from the Haddam Historical Society will introduce this activity and its guidelines to the class.
 Curriculum connection : Social Studies: Communities of yesterday: familiarity with the history of local community, use and creation of time lines.

 Haddam Center Tour